ipfs/ipfs-docs/docs/README.md

 ## Learn about the decentralized web

-Want to know more about the decentralized web (Dweb) and how it's changing the internet?
-These resources will give you a clearer understanding of the Dweb movement, and how it's improving the world:
+Want to know more about the decentralized web (DWeb) and how it's changing the internet?
+These resources will give you a clearer understanding of the DWeb movement, and how it's improving the world:

 - [What is IPFS](concepts/what-is-ipfs.md)
 - [Peer-to-peer sharing](concepts/dht.md)